OctopusDeploy/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 3) Perform some basic analysis on the SQL files
 4) Set an output variable, ManualInterventionRequired, in the event the analysis fails

-This is all a step template.
+This is all done in a step template.
 The only parameter required is the step which downloaded the package.

 ![](adhoc-octopus-run-database-package-get-script-files.png)